gemfire/spring-data-for-vmware-gemfire/documentation/reference/function-annotations.md

 remain in serialized form, including, but not limited to, Function arguments.

-GemFire serializes only application domain object types that you have specifically configured (registered) either by using [ReflectionBasedAutoSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html), or specifically (and recommended) by using a "custom" GemFire [PdxSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/PdxSerializer.html).
+[vmware-gemfire-short-name] serializes only application domain object types that you have specifically configured (registered) either by using [ReflectionBasedAutoSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html), or specifically (and recommended) by using a "custom" [vmware-gemfire-short-name] [PdxSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/PdxSerializer.html).
-If you use Spring Data for VMware GemFire's Repository extension, you might even want to consider using Spring Data for VMware GemFire's [MappingPdxSerializer](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html), which uses an entity's mapping metadata to determine data from the application domain object that is serialized to the PDX instance.
+If you use [spring-data-gemfire-name]'s Repository extension, you might even want to consider using [spring-data-gemfire-name]'s [MappingPdxSerializer](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html), which uses an entity's mapping metadata to determine data from the application domain object that is serialized to the PDX instance.

-What is less than apparent, though, is that GemFire automatically handles Java `Enum` types regardless of whether they are explicitly configured (that is, registered with a `ReflectionBasedAutoSerializer`, using a regex pattern and the `classes` parameter or are handled by a "custom" GemFire `PdxSerializer`), despite the fact that Java enumerations implement `java.io.Serializable`.
+What is less than apparent, though, is that [vmware-gemfire-short-name] automatically handles Java `Enum` types regardless of whether they are explicitly configured (that is, registered with a `ReflectionBasedAutoSerializer`, using a regex pattern and the `classes` parameter or are handled by a "custom" [vmware-gemfire-short-name] `PdxSerializer`), despite the fact that Java enumerations implement `java.io.Serializable`.

-So, when you set `pdx-read-serialized` to `true` on GemFire servers where the GemFire Functions (including Spring Data for VMware GemFire Function-annotated POJO classes) are registered, then you may encounter surprising behavior when invoking the Function `Execution`.
+So, when you set `pdx-read-serialized` to `true` on [vmware-gemfire-short-name] servers where the [vmware-gemfire-short-name] Functions (including [spring-data-gemfire-name] Function-annotated POJO classes) are registered, then you may encounter surprising behavior when invoking the Function `Execution`.